gboissinot/esgi-al-2023/hexagonal/step6/README.md

 ## Description

-- Add the use case ports
+- Add the use case extension points

 ## Details